groverburger/g3d/README.md

 ### To Dos
 - Phong lighting
-- Obj file format import
-- Simple collision handling
+- Simple collision handling (coming soon!)
-- Detailed wiki
+- Wiki

 ### Installation
 Drag the engine.lua file into your project directory to install.
 SS3D does require CPML, which can be found [here](https://github.com/excessive/cpml).
 I've included the latest version of CPML which I have confirmed works without problems in this repository.